sagemath/sagewiki_to_gh-2022-10-10/interact/groups.md

 == Calling Groups from GAP ==

-explanation
+explanation of what we are doing (calling GAP), what gap is and what its limitations are

 === Group of Order n ===

-Call group order n
+Use this interact to call a group of order n from the GAP library.

 {{{#!sagecell
 #Last edited 8/5/21 2:45pm